 - Yekaterinburg – Yekaterinburg is the 4th largest city in Russia and also the capital of the Urals.
 The Ural Mountains are said to be the natural border between Europe and Asia, resulting in a fascinating mix of cultures, architecture and customs.

-- Novosibirsk – The largest city in Siberia, Novosibirsk is rich in culture with the arts and science playing a predominate part in the city’s history.
-Situated on the banks of the river Ob, the city is renowned for its imposing Opera House and world leading ballet companies.
+- Novosibirsk – The largest city in Siberia, Novosibirsk is rich in culture with the arts and science playing a predominant part in the city’s history.
+Situated on the banks of the river Ob, the city is renowned for its imposing Opera House and world-leading ballet companies.

-- Ulaanbaatar – The remote Mongolian capital is your launch pad to a country with beautiful natural landscapes and a rich culture.
+- Ulaanbaatar – The remote Mongolian capital is your launchpad to a country with beautiful natural landscapes and rich culture.
 As the centre of the enormous empire of Genghis Khan, this is one destination that will live long in the memory of all who are lucky enough to visit.

 - Vladivostok – A closed city until fairly recently, this port city offers some insight into the Russia of old with a host of military attractions.